 6. Mint Sugar Scrub

 Mint is actually named after a river nymph, Minthe, in Greek mythology.

 In ancient Mediterranean and Asian regions, mint was a symbol of hospitality and welcome, and was offered as a sign of friendship to guests.

 There are actually two different varieties of cinnamon: ceylon and cassia.
 The type depends upon where they are produced, and the strength of smell and flavor.
 Ceylon is the more expensive of the varieties, originates from Sri Lanka, and is sweeter and milder on the senses.
 Cassia is the cheaper kind we find in grocery stores, has a more intense smell and taste, and is produced primarily in Indonesia.

 In the ancient Middle East, around 2,000 B.C., cinnamon was often used in the embalming process by the Egyptians.

 8. Evergreen Sugar Scrub

 Evergreen branches used to be cut down and brought indoors to bring cheer with their green-ness during the bleak winter months.
 They were a decoration of happiness and hope, keeping the residents in thought of the coming spring.
 Also, because they never turned brown or died during the winter, pagans believed that evergreen branches warded off evil spirits, and so branches were cut town and attached to door frames.

-What is your favorite holiday-scented sugar scrub?
+Which of these holiday sugar scrub recipes is your favorite?
 Have you ever made a DIY sugar scrub?
 I was surprised how easy it is!